Chonkway/FASTA/README.md

 *NOTE* : The logfile will write to a file named `results_{}` where the {} contains your parent file name.
 You will need to move, delete, or rename the first logfile it spits out if you want to rerun the program on that same filename.

+You can split files, although currently I am unaware how this may affect codon sequences.
+I might add a feature to split the files so they're always divisible by 3 but for now it might throw results off to a degree I'm uncertain of.

 ----
 ### Future plans